featherless/digital-creative-history/README.md

 <h2 align="center">↑ turned 16 :: entered grade 11 ↑</h2>

+### 2003: February or March

+Lost a significant amount of data due to a wiped hard drive.

+> One note on the bad-side my computer's harddrive was wiped, therefor
+> clearing every single one of the calculator programs that I've ever created, so I lost most of the
+> new Raging Flame engine and such, but most of the stuff is recreatable, I just haven't really had
+> the will to do so recently, and I'm also developing video games for the computer now, so I guess
+> I've moved on, heh.

 <h2 align="center">↑ turned 15 :: entered grade 10 ↑</h2>

 ### 2002: July